(239) 230-2177

 Sector Scorecard

-Eight of the 11 S&P 500 Index sectors finished the month higher, but technology (-0.11 percent) lagged.
-Technology is the largest sector of the S&P 500.7
+Five of the 11 S&P 500 Index sectors finished the month in the green, which helped underscore the influence of technology.10

 S&P 500